 Silversea Silver Explorer

 Discover Antarctica in absolute comfort and style with Silversea's premium expedition ship, Silver Explorer.
-Travel on this ice-breaker vessel around the Antarctic Peninsula, South Georgia and the Falkland Islands, accompanied by specialist guides.
+Travel on this ice-strengthened vessel around the Antarctic Peninsula, accompanied by specialist guides.

 Team of expedition experts share insights and knowledge with you